-Factors in Website Scope and Website Cost
+Factors in estimating Website Cost

 - Business Requirements: Are you clear about your business requirements?
 This includes but is not limited to: business vision, strategy and goals, and the role of the website in delivering on this strategy?
 Do you need a business case or rationale for investment in this website?
 To what degree does a business case need to be developed?
 What are the drivers for the business case?

 - Target Audience: How well do you understand your audience segments and product positioning?
 Who are the users?
+What personas?
 How do these users fit with your business target markets?
 What are the important attributes of these segments?

 - Planning: Do you have an overall roadmap and timeline?
 Are your priorities clear and agreed?
 What are the dependencies?
-Have these factors been built into an overall time-frame for deployment?
+Have these factors been built into an overall timeframe for deployment?
 Are you deploying in releases or as one integrated solution?

 - Alignment: To what degree do you need to bring people along with you?
 Is an extended team alignment needed for this website launch?